1whatleytay/saturn/README.md

  - On **macOS**, select the file ending in `.dmg`.
  - On **Linux**, select either `.deb` (for Debian supporting distros) or `.AppImage`.

-Then follow this instructions in the installer.
-Saturn should be installed on your system.
+Then follow the instructions in the installer.
+Once the installer finishes, Saturn should be installed on your system.

 [![Saturn Assets](README-Assets.png)](https://github.com/1whatleytay/saturn/releases/latest)